Admissions & Aid

 - Apply for an iGrad account here , and provide a printed confirmation page to the YCCC Financial Aid Office.

-- Complete a Stafford Loan Application (on the right of this page).
-Applications can be mailed, faxed, hand delivered, or scanned and emailed.
+- Complete a Stafford Loan Request Form (on the right of this page).
+Request forms can be mailed, faxed, hand delivered, or scanned and emailed.

 - When signing in to complete the Entrance Counseling and MPN the Federal FSA ID & PIN will be used (same as FAFSA)

-- All first time borrowers are required to complete Entrance Counseling and have a signed MPN on file before the financial aid office can process a loan application on their behalf.
+- All first time borrowers are required to complete Entrance Counseling and have a signed MPN on file before the financial aid office can process a loan request form on their behalf.
 Continuing loan borrowers are typically exempt from this requirement.

 - Call 1-800-557-7394 for problems signing the MPN.